Benefits of Turmeric Has a Long History

 Turmeric has been an active component for countless generations in the field of medicine in ancient civilizations like India, China and Egypt.

 Turmeric – the Unsung "Miracle Spice" Hero!

 Other than this recent discovery, there has been a lot of promotions for the numerous health benefits of turmeric.
 One of the most important components in turmeric is curcumin, which is responsible for adding the yellow-orange tinge to it.
-But other than the colour, curcumin has several helpful attributes like anti-inflammation, anti-oxidant, has a debilitating effect on diabetes, aids indigestion, proven relief against osteoarthritis, helps prevents the spread of malignant cancerous cells.
-And what’s more, turmeric has also found its way into the cosmetic and skincare sector too!
-There are multiple uses of turmeric and there are many ways to consume this magical spice
+But other than the color, curcumin has several helpful attributes like anti-inflammation, anti-oxidant, has a debilitating effect on diabetes, aids indigestion and proven relief against osteoarthritis.

 Turmeric Helps Maintain Healthy Cholesterol

 Cholesterol can be classified as both good (HDL or High density lipoprotein) and bad (LDL or Low density lipoprotein).
 High amounts of cholesterol in the body is a palpable risk as this increases the levels of LDL, which is the major cholesterol type as compared to the HDL.
 High LDL levels in the blood leads to the build-up of plaque in blood vessels, causing atherosclerosis (the hardening and narrowing of arteries), which will inevitably lead to heart diseases.